ehsanmasdar/Websockets/README.md

 Websockets
 ==========

-A websockets and nodjs based realtime geography game.
+A websockets and nodejs based realtime geography game.

 Licenced under MIT License, see LICENSE for full text.